harel-coffee/hyperimp-auto/reflection.md

 Info: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/docker-machine

 #### 3. batch-shipyard
-Batch shipyard is a docker-friendly module that uses batch services.
-The
+Batch shipyard is a docker-friendly module that uses Azure batch services.
+You can use configure files to determine the size of the pool and the specific tasks that need to be performed (e.g. the commands of the docker container).
+Then, you can start your batch service with only a few lines of codes in Azure Cloud shell.

-_Advantage_: Very nice maintainer that will answer your questions on Github (so no support request required!).
+_Advantage_: easy way to run many tasks without much manual interventions, very nice maintainer that answers questions on Github very fast (so no support requests to Microsoft, hooray!)
-_Disadvantage_:
+_Disadvantage_: not all VM types are available

 Info: http://batch-shipyard.readthedocs.io/

 ## OpenML

-### Add retry to any API call;
+### Add retry to any API call
-preferably with random number of seconds (e.g. between 5 and 60 seconds).
+Preferably with random number of seconds (e.g. between 5 and 60 seconds).
 Otherwise you might feel like you’re performing a DoS attack on the OpenML server (which feels pretty badass until you realise you’re only hurting yourself).

 ### The evaluation engine can be slow
-At this point, a single evaluation can take up to 20 seconds.
+Every run you send to OpenML will be evaluated by the evaluation engine.
+However, when uploading many runs, the engine will often fall behind.
+A single evaluation takes about 10 to 20 seconds.
+You can ask an OpenML maintainer for extra evaluation engines dedicated to your experiments.
+You might consider storing the evaluations within your experiments instead.

+### Retrieving traces can go wrong
+When retrieving traces using e.g. `openml.runs.get_run_trace(run_id)`, you might get the following error:

+'''
+OpenMLServerException: No successful trace associated with this run.
+'''

+Often, however, there actually exists a successful trace on the server, but something went wrong during the evaluation.
+If that is the case, you can simply reset the run using the following API call: https://www.openml.org/api/v1/run/reset/run_id.